Vintage Christmas Candy

 1. Chocolate Almond Bar Candy by Leanne L.

 Chocolate and almonds seem like BFFs in the food world.
-They go together so well and taste delicious at the same time.
-Almond Joy is one of my favorite candy bars, and yes, they have coconut, but just having almonds mixed with quality chocolate makes for a memorable treat.
-Give this candy bar a try, you’ll love it too!
+They go together so well and taste delicious together.
+Almond Joy is one of my favorite candy bars.
+Yes, they have coconut, but having almonds mixed with quality chocolate makes for a memorable treat.
+Give this candy bar a try; you’ll love it, too!

 5 from 13 votes